 Table 10A.
-Top 10 RARC Denials 2022 Quarter 1 RARC Code Description Total Claims Denied Percent of Claims Denied N130 Consult plan benefit documents/guidelines for information about restrictions for this service.
-20,075 18.27% N/A (None/Invalid code reported by MCO) 17,365 15.81% N199 Additional payment/recoupment approved based on payer-initiated review/audit.
-14,077 12.81% N4 Missing/Incomplete/Invalid prior Insurance Carrier(s) EOB.
-4,983 4.54% M62 Missing/incomplete/invalid treatment authorization code.
-4,628 4.21% N522 Duplicate of a claim processed, or to be processed, as a crossover claim.
-4,067 3.70% N111 No appeal right except duplicate claim/service issue.
+Top 10 RARC Denials 2022 Quarter 3 RARC Code Description Total Claims Denied Percent of Claims Denied N/A (None/Invalid code reported by MCO) 20,231 20.31% N253 Missing/incomplete/invalid attending provider primary identifier.
+16,194 16.26% N199 Additional payment/recoupment approved based on payer- initiated review/audit.
+12,523 12.57% N4 Missing/Incomplete/Invalid prior Insurance Carrier(s) EOB.
+5,034 5.05% N130 Consult plan benefit documents/guidelines for information about restrictions for this service.
+4,101 4.12% MA04 Secondary payment cannot be considered without the identity of or payment information from the primary payer.
+The information was either not reported or was illegible.
+3,565 3.58% N111 No appeal right except duplicate claim/service issue.
 This service was included in a claim that has been previously billed and adjudicated.
-3,435 3.13% N253 Missing/incomplete/invalid attending provider primary identifier.
-3,203 2.92% MA04 Secondary payment cannot be considered without the identity of or payment information from the primary payer.
-The information was either not reported or was illegible.
-3,198 2.91% N216 We do not offer coverage for this type of service or the patient is not enrolled in this portion of our benefit package.
-2,228 2.03% Total Denials (Duplicative) 109,864
+3,433 3.45% N522 Duplicate of a claim processed, or to be processed, as a crossover claim.
+2,934 2.95% M62 Missing/incomplete/invalid treatment authorization code.
+2,518 2.53% N216 We do not offer coverage for this type of service or the patient is not enrolled in this portion of our benefit package.
+2,069 2.08% Total Denials (Duplicative) 99,621

 Table 10B.
-Top 10 RARC Denials 2022 Quarter 2 RARC Code Description Total Claims Denied Percent of Claims Denied N130 Consult plan benefit documents/guidelines for information about restrictions for this service.
-38,585 31.16% N/A (None/Invalid code reported by MCO) 17,476 14.11% N199 Additional payment/recoupment approved based on payer-initiated review/audit.
-11,941 9.64% N253 Missing/incomplete/invalid attending provider primary identifier.
-5,884 4.75% N4 Missing/Incomplete/Invalid prior Insurance Carrier(s) EOB.
-5,024 4.06% N522 Duplicate of a claim processed, or to be processed, as a crossover claim.
-3,944 3.18% M62 Missing/incomplete/invalid treatment authorization code.
-3,460 2.79% MA04 Secondary payment cannot be considered without the identity of or payment information from the primary payer.
+Top 10 RARC Denials 2022 Quarter 4 RARC Code Description Total Claims Denied Percent of Claims Denied N/A (None/Invalid code reported by MCO) 16,104 20.75% N199 Additional payment/recoupment approved based on payer- initiated review/audit.
+11,892 15.32% N4 Missing/Incomplete/Invalid prior Insurance Carrier(s) EOB.
+5,258 6.77% N111 No appeal right except duplicate claim/service issue.
+This service was included in a claim that has been previously billed and adjudicated.
+4,243 5.47% N522 Duplicate of a claim processed, or to be processed, as a crossover claim.
+4,109 5.29% MA04 Secondary payment cannot be considered without the identity of or payment information from the primary payer.
 The information was either not reported or was illegible.
-3,332 2.69% N111 No appeal right except duplicate claim/service issue.
-This service was included in a claim that has been previously billed and adjudicated.
-3,019 2.44% N216 We do not offer coverage for this type of service or the patient is not enrolled in this portion of our benefit package.
-2,272 1.83% Total Denials (Duplicative) 123,834
+3,863 4.98% N130 Consult plan benefit documents/guidelines for information about restrictions for this service.
+3,454 4.45% N253 Missing/incomplete/invalid attending provider primary identifier.
+2,508 3.23% M62 Missing/incomplete/invalid treatment authorization code.
+2,314 2.98% N19 Procedure code incidental to primary procedure.
+1,924 2.48% Total Rejections (Duplicative) 77,614

-The data in Table 10A and 10B demonstrate that the HFS-contracted MCOs continue to rely significantly upon proprietary remittance advice coding or single-level CARC coding in their messaging to providers on denials, with 15.81% of denials in Q1 and 14.11% of denials in Q2 being attributed to the "None / Invalid Code" used by MCOs.
+The data in Table 10A and 10B demonstrate that the HFS-contracted MCOs continue to rely significantly upon proprietary remittance advice coding or single-level CARC coding in their messaging to providers on denials, with approximately 20% of claims in Q3 and Q4 being attributed to the "None / Invalid Code" used by MCOs.
+HFS will continue to work with MCOs to ensure complete remittance advice codes are sent to providers.